Yunus-S-Aytekin/Temperature-Change-in-Mugla/README.md

 ### Data Source:

-- This data was taken from Global Historical Climatology Network daily (GHCNd).
+- This data is taken from Global Historical Climatology Network daily (GHCNd).
 - Here is the [link](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily)

 ### About The Image: